 This section is about some of the people associated with Axminster.
-We have included some of the institutions and fabric of the townspeople: Religion, The Workhouse, Medical Practitioners (doctors and vets), Lawyers and Schools.
+We have included some of the institutions and fabric of the townspeople: Religion, The Workhouse, Municipal Services, Medical Practitioners (doctors and vets), Lawyers and Schools.
 Links to all in bold.
 We also remember the fallen that are recorded on the town’s war memorial.
 There is information about Thomas Whitty and William Buckland together with Other Notable Residents and a section listing Old Axminster Surnames.
 Links are given, both within the overview below and in the column on the right, to more detailed information about them.

 It is inevitable that people have shaped and influenced our community and the way in which we live, work, learn, and relax.
 This section of the website provides information on selected individuals and groups of individuals linked to Axminster, plus a small amount of contextual information.